Reassessing the link between B-modes and inflation

 Given that $\epsilon \ll 1$, our prediction for $\mathcal{P}^C_h$ renders it practically undetectable by current experiments.
 We can also estimate the tensor-to-scalar ratio within our model to get $r^C_{0.05} \simeq 10^{-7} \epsilon^2$, a value significantly smaller than the standard one, which is proportional to $\epsilon$ (see again Eq. \ref{usual-exp}).

-We conclude that the failure to detect B-modes in the CMB should not be used to constrain the set of viable inflationary models and that the prevailing view that such a failure already rules-out some of the simplest models must be reconsidered in view of our analysis.
+We conclude that the failure to detect B-modes in the CMB should not be used to constrain the set of viable inflationary models.
 It is clear that the specific value obtained in our predictions above depends on some of the particularities of the inflationary model and on the UV cut-off considered.
 Nevertheless, our results are rather robust as these modifications would not change the fact that the prediction for the tensor spectrum depends quadratically on the scalar one and that it is suppressed by an extra factor of $\epsilon$.

 It is worth mentioning that, while our analysis above is developed in a semi-classical setting, comparable modifications in estimates for the tensor power spectrum might hold in a wider class of scenarios.
-That is, even if one quantizes both the inflaton and metric perturbations, and not just the inflaton one as we did here, the current approach towards the generation of primordial inhomogeneities and anisotropies leaves room for predictions that differ dramatically from those of the standard account.
-The point is that, in order for actual inhomogeneities to emerge, what is needed is a physical process capable of breaking the rotation and translation symmetries of the quantum initial state.
-That process, according to the present approach, is the spontaneous collapse of the quantum state.
-However, it is far from clear that such process would affect in the same fashion the matter fields and the geometrical variables.
+That is, even if one quantizes both the inflaton and metric perturbations, and not just the inflaton one as we did here, the current approach leaves room for predictions that differ dramatically from those of the standard account.
+This is because it is far from clear that the spontaneous collapses we employ to break the initial symmetries must affect in the same fashion the matter fields and the geometrical variables.
 In fact, it is reasonable to consider schemes where the collapse rates for matter fields and geometrical variables are different, or even schemes where the metric perturbations, although quantized, do not undergo spontaneous collapse by themselves.